Evil Fuzzles from Beyond the Stars

 5. The amount of Smart Bombs you have.
 Smart Bombs clear the entire screen of enemies quickly by pressing the space bar.

 6. Your shield count.
-Shields, when activated, provide a defense layer worth 20 hull (health) points.
+Shields, when activated, provide a defence layer worth 20 hull (health) points.

 7. The level of your gun (1-6).
 The higher the level, the more powerful your gun will be and the fewer shots it takes to destroy a Fuzzle.
 Upgrades can be bought at the station.